Kong/docs.konghq.com/app/gateway/2.8.x/install-and-run/upgrade-enterprise.md

 path for major and minor versions differs depending on the previous version from which you are migrating:

-- If you are migrating from 2.x.x, upgrading to 2.7.x is a **minor** upgrade.
-You can upgrade from any 2.1.x or later version directly to 2.7.x.
+- If you are migrating from 2.x.x, upgrading to 2.8.x is a **minor** upgrade.
+You can upgrade from any 2.1.x or later version directly to 2.8.x.

-- If you are migrating from 1.x.x, upgrading to 2.7.x is a **major** upgrade.
-While you can upgrade directly to the latest version, be aware of any breaking changes between the 1.x and 2.x series noted in this document and in the Gateway changelogs.
+- If you are migrating from 1.x.x, upgrading to 2.8.x is a **major** upgrade.
+While you can upgrade directly to the latest version, be aware of any breaking changes between the 1.x and 2.x series noted in this document (both this version and prior versions) and in the Gateway changelogs.

     See specific breaking changes in the Kong Gateway changelogs:
     [open-source (OSS)](https://github.com/Kong/kong/blob/2.0.0/CHANGELOG.md#200) and